Simulating lossy Gaussian boson sampling with matrix product operators: Introduction

 \section{Introduction}

-Quantum mechanical systems are interesting because of superposition, where particles can occupy multiple states simultaneously, leading to exotic behaviors and novel phenomena that cannot be understood classically.
-To fully represent quantum systems classically, resources that scale exponentially with system sizes are necessary, and exact classical simulations are intractable.
+Exact classical simulations of quantum systems are intractable due to the exponential size of the Hilbert space.
 As a result, computations using quantum systems have been proposed to achieve improvement in algorithmic complexities in tasks such as integer factoring \cite{shor1994algorithms}, unstructured search \cite{grover1996a}, linear algebra \cite{harrow2009quantum}, Hamiltonian simulations \cite{berry2007Efficient,berry2014exponential,childs2010on,low2017optimal}, and more \cite{Alexeev2021}.
 Present-day quantum computational devices, however, are susceptible to noise and cannot be perfectly controlled.
 As a result, numerous approaches based on sampling outputs of randomly configured devices have been proposed to demonstrate quantum supremacy, which are especially appealing considering near-term constraints.
-For example, recent experimental efforts to demonstrate quantum supremacy using boson sampling \cite{broome2013photonic,spring2013boson,tillmann2013experimental,crespi2013integrated,spagnolo2014experimental,carolan2014experimental,carolan2015universal,bentivegna2015experimental,zhong201812,zhong2019experimental,paesani2019generation,he2017time,loredo2017boson,wang2017high,wang2018toward,wang2019boson,zhong2020quantum,zhong2021phase,madsen2022quantum}, a process of sampling the photon output patterns from interferometers which is especially friendly to implementation with present-day linear optical devices, has inspired a plethora of subsequent works.
-Especially notable are works focusing on improving the hardness of simulation under realistic experimental restrictions \cite{Deshpande2022quantum,lund2014boson,barkhofen2017driven,chakmakhchyan2017boson,zhong2021phase,madsen2022quantum}, and proposals to exploit the scheme for practical problems \cite{huh2015boson,wang2020efficient,bradler2018gaussian,banchi2020molecular}.
-For example, it is known that the input photon state to the interferometer affects the simulation hardness \cite{aaronson2011computational}, and light sources with quantum properties are necessary for quantum advantage.
-Early experiments use single photons as a source of quantumness, but the probabilistic nature of heralded approaches of single-photon generation renders this approach unscalable.
-Numerous approaches have been proposed to improve the scalability of the photon source while maintaining the hardness of the problem \cite{lund2014boson,barkhofen2017driven,chakmakhchyan2017boson}.
-The most promising approach is gaussian boson sampling (GBS), where no post-selection is necessary and classical simulation is hard unless some plausible complexity-theoretic conjectures are false \cite{hamilton2017gaussian,kruse2019detailed}.
-This allowed recent experimental demonstrations of GBS to claim quantum supremacy \cite{zhong2021phase,madsen2022quantum}.
+For example, boson sampling \cite{aaronson2011computational}, a process of sampling the photon output patterns from interferometers, has resulted in numerous experimental demonstrations of quantum supremacy \cite{broome2013photonic,spring2013boson,tillmann2013experimental,crespi2013integrated,spagnolo2014experimental,carolan2014experimental,carolan2015universal,bentivegna2015experimental,zhong201812,zhong2019experimental,paesani2019generation,he2017time,loredo2017boson,wang2017high,wang2018toward,wang2019boson,zhong2020quantum,zhong2021phase,madsen2022quantum}.